 There's also a number of special features, exhibits, and attractions that only open during the holiday season in the City of Brotherly Love.
 These great Christmas celebrations can completely change your next family vacation, so check out some of these options below before you travel to Philadelphia for the holiday season.

-Center City's Franklin Square comes alive with lights galore and special events including holiday crafts, cookie decorating, and visits with Santa and Mrs. Claus on weekends between November 25 and December 24, and over in Camden, the Adventure Aquarium's Christmas Celebration offers visitors a chance to meet Rudolph the Red-Nosed Reindeer, take a virtual ride on the polar express, and see a scuba-diving Santa Claus while enjoying all of the usual attractions from November 26 through January 2.
+Center City's Franklin Square comes alive with lights galore and special events including holiday crafts, a winter beer garden, gourmet hot chocolate stands, cookie decorating, carousel rides, mini golf, a light show, and visits with Santa and Mrs. Claus on weekends between November 15 and December 31.
+Over in Camden, the Adventure Aquarium's Christmas Celebration offers visitors a chance to meet Rudolph the Red-Nosed Reindeer, take a virtual ride on the polar express, and see a scuba-diving Santa Claus while enjoying all of the usual attractions from November 26 through January 2.